raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 A "dev container" is a Docker container specifically configured to provide a fully featured development environment.
 This makes collaboration with partners easy, as all collaboraters work in a uniform environment.

 ### Configure your container
 Open VSCode, and open the "rust-tutorial" directory.
 Navigate to the left of the screen and click Extensions.
 In the search bar, search for Dev Containers, and install it.
-After it installs, navigate back to the File Explorer, and create a new directory inside your project called ```.devcontainers```.
+After it installs, navigate back to the File Explorer, and create a new directory inside your project called ```.devcontainer```.
 Create a file inside of this directory titled ```devcontainer.json```.
 Enter the following code into this file:

 ```
 {